17thDimension/resonate-crowdfund-player/README.md

 * Run `bower install && npm install`
 * Run `gulp` to build the js file
 * Run `ws` and open `http://localhost:8000/client/`

+TODOs:
+* Play button on cover image in playlist
+* Functionality for icon buttons
+* ... button in the header
+* Colored waveform
+* Time length of track on initialization
+* links for modal